OurSoS/OurSoS-Uno/README.md

-# Guidelines for Front-End Development on SOS
+# Guidelines for Front-End Development on OurSOS

 ## Fork the Repository